 - Potage stew will be much thicker than normal stew but if preferred add extra veggie stock to loosen up the gravy.

-- Remove the bay leaf's and any herb stalks such as from fresh thyme.Check the seasoning and add salt and pepper if necessary.
+- Remove the bay leaf and any herb stalks such as fresh thyme.Check the seasoning and add salt and pepper to taste.

 - Potage stew can be kept fresh in the fridge, in a covered container, for up to 3 days.

 - Reheat in a saucepan, simmering until piping hot throughout.
-Add a cup or two of extra stock to loosen up the stew as it will have gotten very thick.
+Add a little extra stock to loosen up the stew if it is very thick.